Baeldung Pro – Linux – NPI EA (cat = Baeldung on Linux)

 3. Using qpdf

-Another option to set user passwords for PDF files is using the qpdf tool.
+Another option to set a user password for PDF files is to use the qpdf tool.
 This tool reads the input PDF file, applies the transformations specified by the arguments to the file in memory, and saves the result to the specified output file.

 $ qpdf --encrypt reader_passwd owner_passwd 256 -- sample.pdf sample_with_passwd.pdf

-The first argument of the –encrypt option is the user password, and the second argument is the owner password.
-They have the values reader_passwd and owner_passwd in our example, respectively.
-Then, we pass the key length, which is 256 in our case.
-The option denotes the end of encryption flags.
-Finally, we pass the name of the input PDF file that will be encrypted and the name of the encrypted output file.
-These are sample.pdf and sample_with_passwd.pdf, respectively.
+The first encryption option, reader_passwd in the above sample, is the user password, and the second encryption option is the owner password.
+Then, we pass the key length, which is 256 here.
+Lastly, we pass the name of the input PDF file that we want to encrypt and the encrypted output file we want qpdf to generate; sample.pdf and sample_with_passwd.pdf here.

 Now, let’s try to open the output PDF file using evince this time: